ucll-programming/course-material/docs/installation/windows/python.md

 # Python Installation (Windows)

 The most recent Python version can be found [on the Python website](https://www.python.org/downloads/).
 Download and install it.
-While installing, check the checkbox to Add Python to PATH.
+While installing, **check the checkbox to Add Python to PATH**.
 Then select Install Now.

 {% include checking-python-installation.md %}